long1eu/flutter_i18n/README.md

+# Maintenance

+I'm refactoring the plugin so we can add VSCode support.
+Also I've scheduled maintenance windows, a day a month which I will dedicate for responding to pull-requests and issues.
+It will be the last friday of each month as following:
+ - June 28
+ - July 26
+ - August 30
+ - September 27
+ - October 25
+ - November 29
+ - December 27

+ Two days after this date a new version will be released.
+So make sure to add your issues as soon as possible, so they can make it to the next release.

 # Synopsis

 This plugin helps you internationalize you Flutter app by generating the needed boiler plate code.
 You just add and organize strings in files that are contained in the /res/values folder.
 This plugin is based on the [Internationalizing Flutter Apps](https://flutter.io/tutorials/internationalization/) tutorial and on the [Material Library Localizations](https://github.com/flutter/flutter/tree/master/packages/flutter_localizations/lib/src/l10n) package.
 Much of the instructions are taken from there.